AlperO06/Sandwich_shop2/requirement.md

 4. Ensure the total price and UI update immediately after any change.
 5. Provide user feedback (snackbar) for remove and update actions.
 6. Handle empty cart states with a clear message.

+---

+## 5. Profile Screen (New)

+The app will include a simple Profile screen where users can enter/view their name, email, and phone number.
+No authentication or persistence is required for now — the screen only keeps state while it's open and shows confirmation feedback when the user taps "Save".

+### User Stories
+- As a user, I want to enter my name, email, and phone number so I can view or edit my basic profile details.
+- As a user, I want feedback (snackbar) when I save my profile so I know the action succeeded.

+### Acceptance Criteria
+- [ ] A Profile screen exists with text fields for name, email, and phone.
+- [ ] Fields have testable keys/labels.
+- [ ] A "Save" button shows a snackbar confirming the save.
+- [ ] No backend/authentication/persistence is required for this exercise.
+- [ ] The screen is accessible from the app (a link will be added to the Order screen in the next exercise).

+### AI Prompt (used to implement this feature)
+"Add a Profile screen to the Flutter app with text fields for name, email, and phone, a Save button that shows a snackbar (no persistence), and expose test keys for each field and the save action.
+Also add a widget test that enters text into the fields and verifies the snackbar appears after tapping Save."